It belongs to the family Belontiidae.

-A very compresses and elongated body, with long anal and dorsal fins.
-The pelvic fins are elongated like threads.
-Gets up to 4 ¾ inches (12cm0.
+A very compressed, elongated ovoid.
+The anal and dorsal fins almost reach the caudal fin.
+The pelvic fins are like long antenna looking things.
+Gets up to 2 inches (5cm).

 Very colorful.
 Basic color is a bright red, with the males having a slanted double row of luminous light blue-green spots which also extend onto its fins.
 The head to the back of the gill area and belly are a brilliant blue green.
 The end of the anal fin and the caudal are red.
 The pelvis fins are orange.